Bini (group): Philanthropy

 Bini have also expressed support for the LGBT community, citing their support for them at an event with Filipino drag queens in Quezon City in May 2024.

 At UP Fair 2024, they advocated for Indigenous rights in the Philippines, particularly the protection of their ancestral lands.

-On October 25, 2024, Bini announced that from their Grand Biniverse concert ticket sales would be donated to ABS-CBN Foundation's Sagip Kapamilya' program to support relief efforts for the victims of Tropical Storm Kristine (Trami).
-At the Grand Biniverse concert, Bini performed their original song "Kapit Lang" in Filipino Sign Language as a show of support for the hearing-impaired community.
+On October 25, 2024, Bini announced that from their Grand Biniverse concert ticket sales would be donated to ABS-CBN Foundation's Sagip Kapamilya (Note: lit.
+'Family Rescue') program to support relief efforts for the victims of Tropical Storm Kristine (Trami).

 During the "Here with You" homecoming fan meet held on June 29, 2025, Bini donated to the ABS-CBN Foundation.
 The amount was raised through sales of Bini merchandise.

 Cosmetics

 During the "Here with You" homecoming fan meet held on June 29, 2025, Bini launched their own eponymous cosmetics brand.

 Webcast

 On March 15, 2021, ABS-CBN announced that they were partnering with Filipino social networking service Kumu to bring over 100 artists that will stream on the app, participate in Kumu campaigns, and get to interact with their fans more regularly on the platform, in what was described as the biggest celebrity streaming partnership in the country.
 Bini was among those who joined the campaign.